1) Appear in someone's inbox, out of the blue, and immediately ask if they'll read your project.

-So this stranger has read your script for free and given you some thoughts.
+So this stranger has read your thing for free and given you some thoughts.
 You dislike and/or disagree with one or more these thoughts, so decide to fight your corner.
 You passive-aggressively - or downright aggressively - inform the helpful stranger why they're wrong and/or why they've misunderstood your grand masterplan.
 Congratulations!
-They didn't particularly want any response to their notes (all those questions they asked in the notes were rhetorical, by the way, for your script-analysing use only) and now you're synonymous with two Twitter hashtags in their brain: #DifficultToWorkWith and #OverlyDefensive.
+They didn't particularly want any response to their notes (all those questions they asked in the notes were rhetorical, by the way, for your project-analysing use only) and now you're synonymous with two Twitter hashtags in their brain: #DifficultToWorkWith and #OverlyDefensive.
 Tremendous.

 This one isn't exactly likely to enrage people, and is once again really easy to do without thinking, but it will assuredly make their life harder.
 And if you've made their life excessively harder, they won't thank you for that.
 I'm talking about big, wide-ranging questions like "How can I go about getting into scriptwriting?".
 That's big.
 Whole books are written on that subject.
 In fact, are you sure you shouldn't buy a tax-deductible General Script Advice book, rather than ask a pro to write several paragraphs of advice for free?
 Then, by all means, you can ask more targeted, specific questions of this person.
 This will serve a double-duty: it makes it a lot easier for them to answer the questions, and you seem more clued-up from the very beginning.
 Everybody wins, nobody loses, hooray.